buddydev/bp-force-profile-photo/readme.txt

 === BP Force Profile Photo ===
-Contributors: buddydev, sbrajesh, anusharma
+Contributors: buddydev, sbrajesh
 Tags: buddypress, Profile, Avatar
 Requires at least: BuddyPress 2.0
-Tested up to: BuddyPress 2.2.1
+Tested up to: BuddyPress 2.4.2
-Stable tag: 1.0.0
+Stable tag: 1.0.2
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-**BP Force Profile Photo** plugin force a user to upload their profile photo(avatar) before they start using the site features.
+BP Force Profile Photo plugin forces a user to upload their profile photo(avatar) before they start using the site features.

 == Description ==

-**BP Force Profile Photo** plugin force a user to upload their profile photo(avatar) before they start using the site features.
+**BP Force Profile Photo** plugin forces a user to upload their profile photo(avatar) before they start using the site features.

 = How it works:- =

-It checks if a users is logged in and whether they have a phofile photo or not.
+It checks if a users is logged in and whether they have a profile photo or not?
 If they have not uploaded a profile photo, It redirects them to the Change avatar( or Change Profile Photo ) screen on their profile.
 The user will only be able to use the site after they upload a profile photo. **Site Admin** user accounts are exception.
 They can use the site without uploading avatar.

+**Important**: We prefer to support via [BuddyDev Forums]( http://buddydev.com/support/forums/) .
+We may not be able to assist you on WordPress.org.
+Please use our forum for timely support.

 == Installation ==